qlik-oss/core-assisted-prescription/README.md

 ## How Frontira Is Used

-Tha application has a custom visualization web UI built by Qliktive.
+Tha application has a custom visualization web UI.
 The application uses Frontira on the backend to serve multiple users with medical analysis capabilities using one single QIX Engine document.
 To balance the load, multiple QIX Engine instances serve the same document, and users are allocated to different QIX Engine instances using simple round-robin load balancing.